 Looking for a therapist can be disconcerting.
 By definition, you are unlikely to feel at your strongest, so searching for someone to talk to about potentially sensitive difficulties may feel like a chore.
-How do you choose from the lists of people available in your area to help you?
-I believe good matching is essential; a feeling that you can trust that your therapist is compassionate, qualified and experienced but also offers appropriate challenge without judgement.
+You've probably got an idea of the sort of person that you need to speak with.
+Good matching is essential, a feeling that you can trust that your therapist is compassionate, qualified and experienced but also offers appropriate challenge without judgement.

-My aim is to listen to you, then use my skills to help you recover from or manage whatever emotional pain you are experiencing.
-You are the expert on you; I bring my theoretical knowledge and experience and we seek to work together to achieve emotional well being.
-I offer short or longer term therapy, depending upon your needs, and work from discrete premises in Tunbridge Wells.
+You are the expert on you; my aim is to listen to you, then use my skills to help you recover from or manage whatever emotional pain you are experiencing.
+I bring my theoretical knowledge and experience and we seek to work together to achieve emotional well being.
+I offer short or longer term therapy, depending upon your needs, and am currently working on line.
 If I can help you, I will with pleasure; if I am unable to, I will be honest with you and suggest other avenues.